kandelvijaya/website/content/post/romobos18.md

 <a id="org74de003"></a>

-### Paul Ardeleanu on Test for GTFO
+### Paul Ardeleanu on "Test or GTFO – a guide on how to write better Swift for iOS"

 Paul had amazing presentation on TDD, practical tips and todos.
 Despite the fact that I have been doing TDD for some time, I could get some real takeaways.
 One of them was to not use literal values in test.
 For instance, not to put "ThatString" literal on some struct Initializer or function parameter while under test.
 Get a random generator and use it.
 Similar is the case for using Factory pattern.
-The other thing I learnt is how one can test existence of correct storyboard and Xcode configuration in unit test.
-Today I also learn how to test NSLayoutConstraints in unit tests.
+The other thing I learned is how one can test existence of correct storyboard and Xcode configuration in unit test.
+Also how to test NSLayoutConstraints in unit tests.
 Its pretty cleaver.
 Good talk.
 I enjoyed a lot.

 <a id="orgb8c24d5"></a>

-### Simone Civetta
+### Simone Civetta on "Reusable Cross-Platform Frameworks with Kotlin/Native"

 Simone did a interesting talk where he showed how one can use kotlin to write business/domain logic and produce iOS framework and Android package which then can be consumed by both platform.
 I was surprised to know